Strontium: Science-Based Facts vs Fiction

 Your body doesn’t need strontium.
 It needs calcium and a host of other nutrients that facilitate bone remodeling and all the other processes that keep your body operating at optimal levels.

 And now, I’d like to share a personal story that came from the UK, from a brave woman named Pamela who decided to take back control of her health and pursue a more holistic, natural and complete path to improving her bone density.
-She tried the Save Our Bones Program and, as many other Savers have experienced, it worked.
+She tried the Osteoporosis Reversal Program and, as many other Savers have experienced, it worked.
 Here’s what she had to say:

 “Last week I was given the good news that my bone density has increased by 16.4% and I’m absolutely thrilled with that.
 In August 2008 I was diagnosed with osteoporosis and was put on Fosamax which I took for 6 weeks.
 I felt so ill and uncomfortable taking it that I went back to my GP and she then prescribed Strontium for me.
 That didn’t make me feel any better or agree with me.
 And one afternoon I was searching the internet looking to see if I could find anything that would tell me what would happen if I gave up the medication in regard to my bones and came across your website.
 I decided to buy the program, found it very easy.
 If anybody’s out there wondering whether they should ditch their medication or wondering whether they should start on this program, all I want to say is go for it, because it really works!
 I’m absolutely delighted and I’m so grateful to Vivian for all her research and for making this available.”

 I was so energized by receiving Pamela’s story that I asked if we could talk on the phone so that she could tell us her story out loud.
 She kindly agreed, and the recording of our conversation is below.

 Join thousands of Savers from around the world who have reversed or prevented their bone loss naturally and scientifically with the Osteoporosis Reversal Program.